sjenis/github-auto-tag/.github/ISSUE_TEMPLATE/internal-tool-request.md

 ---
-name: Feature request
+name: Internal tool request
-about: a teacher, admin, or team member is requesting a new feature that we do not currently have
+about: a team member is requesting an internal tool
 title: ''
-labels: feature
+labels: internal tools
 assignees: ''

 ---